ThomasChung/thomaschung.github.io/_posts/2020-09-14-building-a-redox.md

 categories: [keyboards, 3dprinting]
 ---

 The first step was to 3d printing a case.
 I tried a few but ended up going with [this](https://www.thingiverse.com/thing:2886662), the most popular design on Thingiverse.
-I really wanted [this one](https://www.thingiverse.com/thing:3825752) to work, but the 3d printed top plate flexed a little too much for my liking.
+I really wanted [this other one](https://www.thingiverse.com/thing:3825752) to work, but the 3d printed top plate for that guy flexed a little too much for my liking.
 The one I went with is think and heavy (printed at 50% infill).

 ![](/images/redox-case.jpg)

 Next, I soldered the diodes onto the PCB.
-Not too bad of a process and not too bad of a job overall, I think.
-Getting the pyramid of solder is kinda an art.
+Not too bad of a process and not too bad of a job, I think.
 I also socketed the two Pro Micros following these [instructions](https://docs.cannonkeys.com/sockets/).
-It worked but was pretty ugly (and forgot to take pictures).
+It worked but was pretty ugly (and I forgot to take pictures).

 ![](/images/redox-soldering.jpg)